plone/plone.dexterity/README.txt

 Small over big

    Mega-frameworks be damned.
-Dexterity consists of a number of speciaised packages, each of which is independently tested and reusable.
-Furthermore, packages should has as few dependencies as possible, and should declare their dependencies explicitly.
+Dexterity consists of a number of specialised packages, each of which is independently tested and reusable.
+Furthermore, packages should have as few dependencies as possible, and should declare their dependencies explicitly.
 This helps keep the design clean and the code manageable.